kzapata19/codewars/Arrays/methods.md

 How it works: method mutates the source array by removing the first element and shifting each remaining element one index down.
 No arguments are passed.
 If the collection is empty, method returns undefined.

 Time Complexity: linear O(n)
-Like pop and push, shift (and unshift, below) is operating *on* the array instead of simply copying it (like slice).
-But unlike pop and push, shift (and unshift, below) must "shift" all the elements of the array.
+Like pop and push, shift (and unshift, below) is mutating the array instead of simply copying it (like slice).
+But unlike pop and push, shift (and unshift) must "shift" all the elements of the array.

 Examples:
 ##### Remove an element from an array